 We are committed to talent development for our global workforce.
 Staples’ VP of Organizational and Executive Development oversees success planning and organizational design efforts in addition to recruiting, coaching and developing senior leaders.
 The Director of Learning and Development leads management development efforts for all associates at Director level and below, including live and virtual programs for managers around the world.

 Each associate in North America receives an annual performance review that is based on objectives and development plans established at the start of the year.
 We have also established an annual performance review cycle as Staples policy in our international locations.

 Individual training and development teams are embedded within business units and are responsible for organization-specific and function-specific training.
-Training teams exist within U.S. Retail, Canada Retail, International and North American Delivery (contract sales, logistics and supply chain, customer service and telesales).
+Training teams exist within U.S. Retail, Canada Retail, International and North American Commercial (contract sales, logistics and supply chain, customer service and telesales).